 SUNY Oneonta English majors are well-prepared to become effective communicators, thinkers and problem solvers working in a variety of professions.
 Alumni of the program go on to graduate school and careers in teaching, law, business, publishing, administration, communications and public service.

-You can choose from two tracks:
+You can choose from two B.A. tracks:

 Create a curriculum that o your particular interests with courses in ethnic studies, environmental writing and contemporary criticism, or add a minor in Classical Studies, Creative Writing, Linguistics and Professional Writing.